 Early in Jim’s coaching, teaching, administrating career, he became interested in helping produce well run track meet.
 This interest and his role as CertChair, has led to Jim’s involvement in training others to run an an efficient track and field meet.
 He has helped organize and taught at numerous local training clinics.
 In 2012 he received from the National Officials Committee of the USATF the James Gray Award for Leadership.

-As a high school cross country coach since 1986, Jim has been interested in CSM’s Crystal Springs Cross Country Course and since the early-‘90s, had has had an increasing role in administering the course with Bob Rush.
+As a high school cross country coach since 1986, Jim has been interested in CSM’s Crystal Springs Cross Country Course and since the early-‘90s, had an increasing role in administering the course with Bob Rush.

 And all of this was paid for with his job as a school teacher.
 Jim taught in a reading program at Ben Franklin Middle School for 17 years serving as a classroom teacher, the head of the reading lab, and as the program director.
 In 1986 the opportunity arose for him to move to Hillsdale High in San Mateo where he taught English, computer use, computer programming and coached cross country and track for 15 years.